adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 ![](/drawing-6-reasonable-updates.png)

-Persistent Voting allows true direct democracy to be efficient and stable.
+Adaptive Voting allows true direct democracy to be efficient and stable.
 Since voters can change their vote in any election at any time, they can participate in only the decisions they're actually concerned about while leaving other decisions for other voters.
 This means they can have many more possible decisions available to them without becoming overwhelmed.

 It even allows "auto-pilot democracy", where low voter turnout is essentially a nonissue.
 If some concerned minority makes most of the electoral choices, and everyone else is perfectly fine with those choices, then the majority can just not participate without worry.
 If the concerned minority begins making harmful or foolish choices in some elections, the rest of society can simply move weights into those elections to override them before harm is done.

-I claim the continuous nature would give Persistent Voting many benefits:
+I claim the continuous nature would give Adaptive Voting many benefits:

 - Would keep elected officials much more accountable, since election seasons aren't the only times they can be replaced.
 - Allows groups to more quickly discover new options and converge toward decisions that are better for everyone.
 - Prevents strategic voting from causing regret or election hangovers, since negative surprises can just be counteracted before they do harm.
 - Positive surprises are also much more possible, since they can be detected and reinforced more easily.
 - Makes it way more expensive to "buy" an election with media blitzes or fake stories.
-- Make disenfranchisement much more transparent and obvious, since voting logistics would need to be a part of the [infrastructure of society](/persistent-logistics) rather than a temporary program.
+- Make disenfranchisement much more transparent and obvious, since voting logistics would need to be a part of the [infrastructure of society](/adaptive-logistics) rather than a temporary program.
 One-time improvements to ballot access would be more likely to remain permanent.
 - Elections would be less sensitive to noise, politicking, campaigning, and predictions about the outcome.
 - Would allow more complex voting methods, since voters have time to think about and understand how they wish to vote.

-Persistent Voting also inherits the benefits of resource voting systems.
+Adaptive Voting also inherits the benefits of resource voting systems.
 If a vote must be done with a scarce resource of voting weights it is much more likely a true signal of a real preference.
 Voting for one option comes at the exclusion of all other options, so voters will tend to use their weights only for issues of high relative concern and high relative confidence.
 This would tend to dissolve "tyranny of the majority" problems, which happen when a majority who isn't actually very concerned with something casually supports it.

 Since weights can be used for *negative* votes, this allows people who are highly confident they *don't* find some option acceptable to still express that preference, even if they aren't sure what the *right* answer is.
 This encourages creativity and communication and persuasion and compromise to find new options that are broadly acceptable to all concerned.